schroedtert/test-rtd/docs/source/jpscore/jpscore_schedule.rst

    </JPScore>

-In this example the doors of group 3 will **open** at 10, 60 and 90

-and **closed** at 20, 70 and 100.
+In this example the doors of group 3 will **open** at 10, 60 and 90 and **closed** at 20, 70 and 100.

-{% include note.html content=“all times are in seconds.”%}